Family Days Out in Sussex

 De La Warr Pavilion, Bexhill, Grade 1 listed Modernist icon & arts centre with family shows, music & theatre, 01424 229111

-Duke of York’s Picturehouse, Preston Circus, BN1 4NA, Kids Club on Sat am; Toddler Time for pre-school children; Big Scream! screenings for parents with babies under one, 0871 902 5728
+Duke of York’s Picturehouse, Preston Circus, Brighton, BN1 4NA, Kids Club on Sat am; Toddler Time for pre-school children; Big Scream! screenings for parents with babies under one, 0871 902 5728 (box office)

-Eastbourne Theatres: Congress Theatre, Devonshire Park Theatre, Royal Hippodrome, Winter Garden, 01323 412000 (box office)
+Eastbourne Theatres: Congress Theatre (temporarily closed for renovation, due to reopen 2018 – please check website), Devonshire Park Theatre, Royal Hippodrome, Winter Garden, 01323 412000 (box office)

 Hailsham Pavilion, George Street, Hailsham BN27 1AE, theatre, live music & cinema, 01323 841414